kevgo/cucumber-sort/README.md

 ## Usage example

 Let's say you have a database of executable cooking recipes for your robotic kitchen, implemented in Cucumber.
-Here is a recipe from it, for making apple pie.
-We have simplified it to keep it concise.
+Here is a (simplified) recipe from it, for making apple pie.

 <a type="workspace/new-file" filename="apple_pie.feature">